On the circular correlation coefficients for bivariate von Mises distributions on a torus: Introduction

 The von Mises distribution is perhaps the most well-known univariate circular distribution, because of its ease of use and close relationship with the normal distribution (see, e.g., \citep{fisher:1995, mardia:jupp:2009}).
-Formally, an angular random variable $\Theta$ with support $[-\pi, \pi)$ (or any other interval of length $2\pi$) is said to follow the von Mises distribution with parameters $\mu \in [-\pi, \pi)$ and $\kappa \geq 0$, if it has density
+Formally, an angular random variable $\Theta$ with support $[-\pi, \pi)$ (or any other interval of length $2\pi$) is said to follow the von Mises distribution with parameters $\mu_1 \in [-\pi, \pi)$ and $\kappa_1 \geq 0$, if it has density

 where $I_r(\cdot)$ denotes the modified Bessel function of the first kind with order $r$.
 A multivariate generalization for this distribution is however not straightforward and there is no unique way of defining a multivariate distribution with univariate von Mises-like marginals and conditionals.
-In the bivariate case (i.e., paired angles on a torus) two versions have been suggested for practical use, namely the sine model (\citet{singh:2002}) and the cosine model (\citet{mardia:2007}).
-For example, both models have found important applications in protein bioinformatics (\citep{lennox:2009, bhattacharya:2015}).
+In the bivariate case (i.e., paired angles on a torus) two versions have been suggested for practical use, namely the sine model (\citet{singh:2002}) and the cosine model (\citet{mardia:2007}); both have found important applications in protein bioinformatics (\citep{lennox:2009, bhattacharya:2015}).
 Formal definitions of the two distributions are as follows.
-A pair of angular random variables $(\Theta, \Phi)$ with support $[-\pi, \pi)^2$ is said to follow the (bivariate) von Mises sine distribution with parameters $\mu_1, \mu_2 \in [-\pi, \pi)$, $\kappa_1, \kappa_2 \geq 0$ and $\lambda \in (-\infty, \infty)$, denoted $(\Theta, \Phi) \sim \vms(\mu_1, \mu_2, \kappa_1, \kappa_2, \kappa_3)$), if the pair has joint density
+Given the parameters $\mu_1, \mu_2 \in [-\pi, \pi)$, $\kappa_1, \kappa_2 \geq 0$ and $\kappa_3 \in (-\infty, \infty)$ a pair of angular random variables $(\Theta, \Phi)$ with support $[-\pi, \pi)^2$ is said to follow the (bivariate) von Mises sine distribution, denoted $(\Theta, \Phi) \sim \vms(\mu_1, \mu_2, \kappa_1, \kappa_2, \kappa_3)$, if the pair has joint density